Nikhil-K-Singh/quickdownload/README.md

 **Q: Is this safe to use?**
 A: Yes, QuickDownload only downloads files and doesn't execute any code.
 However, always be cautious about what files you download from the internet.

-## Support

-If you encounter any issues or have questions:
-- Run the test suite: `python3 test_quickdownload.py`
-- Check the interactive demo: `python3 demo.py`
-- Open an issue on GitHub with:
-  - The exact command you ran
-  - Error messages (if any)
-  - Whether you were trying to resume a download
-- Review the documentation above

 ### Troubleshooting